Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Your Driver is Much Longer

-Another huge difference is that the ball teed up when you hit driver.
-While you can hit it off the deck, I don’t recommend it for most amateur players.
-A driver off the turf is a shot that few pros even attempt so stick to it being teed up.
+Another huge difference is that the ball teed up when hitting a driver.
+While you can hit it off the deck, I don’t recommend it for most amateur players; it’s a shot that few pros even attempt so stick to it being teed up.

 So why does hitting off a tee matter so much?

-Because your impact position is totally different.
+Because your impact position is totally different as you hit up on the swing arc.
 With irons, wedges, and woods you want to hit down on the ball creating a divot.
 But as you know, a divot with your driver is the kiss of death and clearly your swing mechanics are off.

 Understanding Attack Angle

-The angle of attack may sound like a term from the video game Call of Duty, but it simply is a measurement of your club head alignment at impact in relation to the horizon.
+Angle of attack is a measurement of your club head alignment at impact in relation to the horizon.
 A shot in which the club head strikes the ball perfectly perpendicular to the horizon would be 0 degrees.

 On the other hand, shots with the club head facing slightly toward the ground have a negative angle of attack.
-Lastly, shots with the club head slightly facing skyward have a positive angle of attack, like your big stick.
+Shots with the club head slightly facing skyward have a positive angle of attack, like your big stick.

 This is why you get those bacon-like divots with irons and wedges and almost no divot with fairway woods.
 Your attack angle determines how well you hit every shot.
 But with a driver, your tee shot has a positive angle of attack to help launch the ball off the tee and into the air.